vivekkushwahaofficial/CodeVault-Website/README.md

 # 🚀 CodeVault

-> Automatically sync accepted LeetCode solutions to GitHub.
+> Automatically sync accepted LeetCode & GreeksForGreeks solutions to GitHub.

 CodeVault is an open-source browser extension that detects accepted coding submissions, extracts the solution and metadata, and automatically commits everything to your GitHub repository.

 ## ✨ Features

-- ⚡ Automatic LeetCode submission detection
+- ⚡ Automatic LeetCode & GreeksForGreeks submission detection
 - 📄 Extract source code and problem metadata
 - 📂 Organize solutions in GitHub
 - 🔐 Secure GitHub OAuth authentication